mivort/trackk/README.md

 ``` bash
 trk init
 ```
-Create new entry (scheduled to be done in 30 minutes and tagged as `mytag`):
+Create new entry (scheduled to be done in 30 minutes from now and tagged as `mytag`):
 ``` bash
 trk add Create example task +mytag when:30min
 ```